Effects of micronutrients on growth of children under 5 y of age

 Provision of micronutrients may represent a strategy to improve child health, however, the effects micronutrients have on child growth is still considered unclear.
 This meta-analysis looks at the effects of micronutrient intervention on the growth of children aged five or younger.
 This paper analyzes randomized control trials to limit the risk of bias results.
 Results show micronutrient interventions of zinc only, have an effect on weight-for-height z scores in children aged 5 or younger.
 Other micronutrient interventions do not improve growth in weight, height or weight-for-height z scores.
 Multi-micronutrient interventions have a small effect on growth in height for children.

-Both sexes, Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Gastrointestinal/Abdominal conditions, Health, Neonates/infants, Neoplasms and hematologic conditions, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory conditions
+Both sexes (for groups of both male and female persons), Child health, Children, Conflict, Drought, Endocrine and metabolic conditions, Gastrointestinal/Abdominal conditions, Health, Neonates/infants, Neoplasms and hematologic conditions, Non-communicable diseases (all), Nutrition, Population displacement, Respiratory conditions